Professor Richard Noakes

 Associate Professor of the History of Science and Technology

 I am a historian of science and technology with special interests in 19th and 20th century aspects of the physical sciences, telecommunications, psychic phenomena and the occult, the engagement of science and religion, and the relationship between science and literary texts.
 I have published this research in many articles, chapters in edited collections and most recently, in my book, Physics and Psychics: The Occult and the Sciences in Modern Britain (Cambridge, 2019).
-My interests in telecommunications have led to collaborations with the Telegraph Museum, Porthcurno and are currently part of two doctoral research projects with BT Archives.
+My interests in telecommunications have led to collaborations with PK Porthcurno Museum of Global Communications and BT Archives.
 My current research also includes a new project on the relationships between engineering creativity and science fiction in early twentieth century Britain.

 My research embraces the historical relationships between, on the one hand, Western sciences, and on the other, wider aspects of human culture, including religion, the occult and esotericism, technology, industry, and the mass media.
 I have long been fascinated by the interest of nineteenth and early twentieth century scientists and engineers in spiritualist mediumship, telepathy, apparitions and other phenomena variously grouped together as 'occult', 'psychical', 'paranormal'.
 This fascination continued well into the twentieth century with the intriguing interest of post-Second World War physicists in the 'spooky' implications of quantum mechanics.
 I have published this research in many journal articles, chapters in edited collections and in my recent monograph, Physics and Psychics: The Occult and the Sciences in Modern Britain (Cambridge, 2019).

 A closely related research interest is electrical communication, and particularly overland, submarine and wireless forms of telegraphy.
-I'm particularly interested in the wider cultural, political and social meanings of electrical communications and these have led to several AHRC-funded projects, including 'Connecting Cornwall: Telecommunications, Locality and Work in West Britain 1870-1918' (with the Telegraph Museum, Porthcurno, 2008-10) and two of my current Collaborative Doctoral Partnerships (with BT Archives).
+I'm particularly interested in the wider cultural, political and social meanings of electrical communications and these have led to several AHRC-funded projects, including 'Connecting Cornwall: Telecommunications, Locality and Work in West Britain 1870-1918' (with PK Porthcurno Museum of Global Communication, 2008-10) and two of my current Collaborative Doctoral Partnerships (with BT Archives).

 I am also interested in the popularisation of the sciences and the engagement of literary texts with scientific, technological and medical subjects.
 These interests build on my contribution to the 'Science in the Nineteenth-Century Periodical' project at the Universities of Leeds and Sheffield (1998-2001) and these led to several co-edited collections of scholarly essays and an online database (https://www.sciper.org/).